Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area.
-Key projects are Darwin Light Rail Stage 1, Hudson Creek Power Station, Darwin Corporate Park, and Marine Industry Park.
-The following details those most relevant:.
+AreaSearch has identified four projects likely impacting the area.
+Major projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Darwin Corporate Park, and Marine Industry Park.
+The following details these projects in order of relevance:.

 Professional plan users can use the search below to filter and access additional projects.